-Many people know that Latter-day Saints have “rules” about what they should and shouldn’t do.
+Many people know that members of The Church of Jesus Christ of Latter-day Saints have “rules” about what they should and shouldn’t do.
 It is true that Latter-day Saints abide by a code of health called the Word of Wisdom.
 But rather than thinking of the Word of Wisdom as simply a set of rules or a list of do’s and don’ts, Latter-day Saints view the Word of Wisdom as a revelation from God that gives His counsel on how to live a healthy life.

 The Prophet Joseph Smith received the Word of Wisdom as a revelation from God in 1833.
 Today, the Word of Wisdom is recorded in a book of scripture called the Doctrine and Covenants (see D&C 89, section heading).
 Latter-day Saints consider it a privilege as well as a responsibility to follow the Word of Wisdom and are grateful for the blessings of health and strength that come as they live by its counsel.